Breezewood, Pennsylvania: Unusual I-70 alignment

 I-70 traffic uses a surface road (part of US 30) with at-grade intersections to connect the freeway heading south to Hancock, Maryland with the ramp to the Pennsylvania Turnpike.
 According to the Federal Highway Administration, the peculiar arrangement at Breezewood resulted because at the time I-70's toll-free segment was built, the state did not qualify for federal funds under the Federal Aid Highway Act of 1956 to build a direct interchange, unless it agreed to cease collecting tolls on the Turnpike once the construction bonds were retired—a direct interchange would have meant that a westbound driver on I-70 could not choose between the toll route and a free alternative, but would be forced to enter the Turnpike.
 The Pennsylvania Turnpike Commission was not willing to build the interchange with its own funds, due to the expected decrease in revenue once I-80 was completed through the state.
-Accordingly, the state chose to build the unusual Breezewood arrangement in lieu of a direct interchange, thus qualifying for federal funds because this arrangement gave drivers the option of continuing on the untolled US 30.
+Accordingly, the state chose to build the unusual Breezewood arrangement in lieu of a direct interchange, thus qualifying for federal funds because this arrangement gave drivers the option of continuing on US 30 which was free of any tolls.

 Although laws have been relaxed since then, local businesses, including many traveler services like fast food restaurants, gas stations and motels, have lobbied to keep the gap and not directly connect I-70 to the Turnpike, fearing a loss of business.
-In order for a bypass to be considered, Breezewood's own Bedford County must propose it, which is "just not an issue that really appears on the radar for us," Donald Schwartz, the Bedford County planning director, said in 2017.
+In order for a bypass to be considered, Breezewood's own Bedford County must propose it through the State's highway project process.
+In practice, this is "just not an issue that really appears on the radar for us," Donald Schwartz, the Bedford County planning director, said in 2017.

 The short stretch of I-70 through Breezewood is one of only two locations in the U.S. where there are traffic lights on a two-digit Interstate Highway (the other being I-78 in Jersey City, New Jersey between the Newark Bay Extension of the New Jersey Turnpike and the west portal of the Holland Tunnel).
 Former Pennsylvania State Senate President Pro Tempore Robert Jubelirer was not in favor of building a direct interchange between the two interstates.